Coat of arms of Trinidad and Tobago

 The coat of arms of Trinidad and Tobago was designed by a committee formed in 1962 to select the symbols that would be representative of the people of Trinidad and Tobago.
-The committee included artist Carlisle Chang (1921–2001) and carnival designer George Bailey (1935–1970).
+The committee included T. C. Cambridge (chair), Carlisle Chang, J. A. Bullbrook, J. Newel Lewis, Peter Bynoe, Andrew T. Carr, Alston Huggings, Harry Dow, Daniel J. Samaroo, Conrad E. O’Brian, George Bailey, Felix Frederick, Enos Sewlal, Sybil Atteck, Margaret Emily Ottley, Badroul Armstrong, with M.P.
+Alladin as secretary.

 Design

 The palm tree crest at the top of the coat of arms was taken from Tobago's coat of arms before it was joined in political union with Trinidad.
-The shield comprises the same colours (black, red, and white) as the nation's flag and carry the same meaning.
+The shield comprises the same colours (red, white, and black) as the nation's flag and carry the same meaning.
 The two birds on the shield are hummingbirds.
 Trinidad is sometimes referred to as the "Land of the Hummingbird" because 18 different species of hummingbird have been recorded on the island.
 "Land of the Hummingbird" is also believed to have been the Amerindian name for Trinidad.
 A gold steelpan, the national instrument, is featured below them.
 The two larger birds are the Scarlet Ibis (left) and the Cocrico (right), the national birds of Trinidad and Tobago.
 Below the Scarlet Ibis are three hills, representing the Trinity Hills in southern Trinidad, which, it is believed, convinced Columbus to name the island after the Holy Trinity.
 The island rising out of the waters beneath the Cocrico represents Tobago.
 Below these birds is the nation's motto, "Together We Aspire, Together We Achieve."
 The original was designed by Carlyle Chang and George Bailey.

 2025 revision

 In August 2024, Prime Minister Keith Rowley announced at the annual convention of the People's National Movement that his government planned to remove Christopher Columbus's sailing ships from the coat of arms (present since their initial adoption in 1962) and replace them with the steelpan drum, the national musical instrument, as part of efforts to remove "colonial vestiges".
 A bill to do so was passed in the House of Representatives and Senate in January 2025, and received assent from the President of Trinidad and Tobago on 29 January.
 Gillian Bishop was tasked with the new design, which was unveiled on 19 January 2025.
 On 21 February 2025 the proclamation was issued giving effect to the new design, which came into use from 25 February 2025.

+In December 2025, the government issued an extension for the use of the previous arms until 2 January 2031.
+In the meantime both the former and new arms are in concurrent use.
+The new coat of arms design is scheduled to appear on banknotes, starting with the TT$100 note, from August 2026.